austinnguyen517/AI-Gym-Solutions/README.md

 ### REINFORCE ~ MountainCarContinuous
   Using policy gradients on neural networks that output the mean and variance of a gausssian distribution (in continuous action space)

+####       Results:

+   - Results: UNABLE TO LEARN.
+The implementation does not work especially because the reward system makes it extraordinarily difficult.
+The reinforce algorithm does not directly translate to continuous action spaces, and makes it extremely hard to learn.
+Next time, try an actor critic method and see what happens.
+   - Takeaways:
+        - REINFORCE relies on policy gradients.
+This suggests contiguous points of data for training
+        - This makes it not ideal for environments like this where the reward system encourages the agent to do nothing at all

 ### Q Actor Critic ~ MountainCarContinuous
   Using actor critic method with the critic being the output of a state-action Q network